wely/DevCamp/HOL/node/04-devops-ci/README.md

 > Note that we did not include the `node_modules` or `.vscode` folders.
 These components are typically not added to source control, as they bloat the size of the repository.
 These files should have been excluded from your repository due to settings in the `.gitignore` file

+---
-### Exercise 4: Create Continuous Integration pipeline
+## Exercise 4: Create a Continuous Integration pipeline

 With application code now uploaded to VSTS, we can begin to create builds via a Build Definition.
 Navigate to the **Build** tab from he top navigation.
 We will use the hosted agent within VSTS to process our builds in this exercise.